 FAQs

-Open File Manager, go to settings, and enable “Show Hidden Files.”
+Ans: Open File Manager, tap settings in the top right corner, and enable “Show Hidden Files.”
 Then explore folders carefully.

-Does clearing cache delete my data?
+Q: Will clearing the cache remove my data?

-Can third-party apps help manage storage?
+Q: Can any third-party apps help to manage storage?

 Conclusion